(This article was published in Homeopathy Links, an international journal from Europe, Sept 2011.)

 Homeopathy is not just ‘single dose’ therapy:

-‘Single remedy, single dose’ is the magic phrases found in homeopathic textbooks; no more relevant in today’s medical practice.
+‘Single remedy, single dose’ is the magic phrase found in homeopathic textbooks; no longer relevant in today’s medical practice.
 I have practiced the said phrases very religiously for over a decade and a half; and have evolved from the dogmatism.

 Most treatments do not lead to suppression: